Schloss Heltorf: History

 The castle was built for the management of agricultural and forestry goods in the area.
 It is a water castle.
 Forestry has been in the area since the 12th century.

 Heltorf is first mentioned in the 11th century.
 Century as Hof Helethorpe in the pension register of the Kaiserswerth Abbey (German: Kaiserpfalz Kaiserswerth).

 The early owners were the Lords of Heldorp.
 Otto von Heldorp is already mentioned as the owner of Schloss Heltorf in 1167.
 Furthermore, it appears in the document of about 1189, in which noble lord Arnold von Teveren pledges his entire right-rhine property to Holthausen, Düsseldorf, Buscherhof, Eickenberg near Millrath, Monheim, Himmelgeist, on the banks of the Rhine near Holthausen and on the Anger for 100 marks to Engelbert I von Berg.
 Zobodonus de Heldorp, probably identical to the Albertus (called Zobbe von Heltorf), who was mentioned at the same time, appears as a witness in the conferral of city rights to Düsseldorf in 1288.

 In 1360, Heltorf was sold by Adolf von Graschafand his wife Jutta von Stein to Thomas von Lohausen called Troisdorf and his wife Aleide von Geynhoven.
-In this family, which later called itself von Troisdorf, Heltorf remained for 5 to 6 generations, until the heir daughter Maria, daughter of Sibert von Troisdorf, brought it into her marriage with Wilhelm von Scheid (called Weschpfennig) in 1569.
+For 5 to 6 generations, Schloss Heltorf remained in this family, which later called itself von Troisdorf, until the heiress, Maria, daughter of Sibert von Troisdorf, brought it into her marriage with Wilhelm von Scheid (called Weschpfennig) in 1569.

 Their granddaughter Maria, daughter of the ducal grand court master Johann Bertram von Scheid (called Weschpfennig) and Margaretha von Tengnagel, married Friedrich Christian von Spee in 1649 in Haus Böckum in second marriage.
 As a result, Schloss Heltorf came in 1662, after the death of Maria's parents, to the Counts of Spee, in whose possession it remains today.